-Handling overflow: try options and conditional hiding
+Handling overflow: try fallbacks and conditional hiding

 When using CSS anchor positioning, an important consideration is ensuring that anchor-positioned elements always appear in a convenient place for the user to interact with them, if at all possible, regardless of where the anchor is positioned.
 For example, when you scroll the page, anchors and their associated positioned elements will move toward the edge of the viewport.
 When a positioned element starts to overflow the viewport, you will want to change its position to put it back on the screen again, for example on the opposite side of the anchor.